qureshinomaan/SplatSim/README.md

 - You can double-check alignment by setting the floor as visible and seeing if the floor planes are aligned, or by looking at all orthographic views (left toolbar)
 </details>

-The transformation is shown on the left toolbar if you scroll to the bottom of Properties to `Transformation History`.
+The splat-to-simulator transformation is in `Transformation History` (scroll to the bottom of Properties in the left sidebar).
+Copy-paste it to `configs/object_configs/objects.yaml` under your_robot_name > transformation > matrix, while fitting the yaml format

-Copy-paste the transformation to `configs/object_configs/objects.yaml` under your_robot_name > transformation > matrix, while fitting the yaml format
+#### Double check calibration

-Now, to double check calibration, run this script below again.
+Run this script below again.
 The last visualization that compares the two point clouds should have colors and coordinate frames lined up.

 ```bash
 python scripts/articulated_robot_pipeline.py --robot_name your_robot_name